 Heart disease: Heart disease in overweight dogs is caused by accumulated fat over their lifetime.
-Heart disease can be debilitating to dogs, decreasing their quality and quantity of life.
+Heart disease can be debilitating for dogs, decreasing their quality and quantity of life.

-Breathing problems: Many dogs that are overweight struggle to breathe well.
-This is due to increased fat over their thoracic rib cage, causing the lungs to work harder to move oxygen in and out.
+Breathing problems: Many overweight dogs struggle to breathe well.
+This is due to increased fat over their thoracic rib cage, which causes the lungs to work harder to move oxygen in and out.

 Overweight dogs are also more prone to:

 Lower back issues